efabless/openlane2/Readme.md

 That's it.
 Whenever you want to use OpenLane, `nix-shell` in the repository root directory and you'll have a full OpenLane environment.
 The first time might take around 10 minutes while binaries are pulled from the cache.

-To quickly test your installation, simply run `openlane ./designs/spm/config.json`.
+To quickly test your installation, simply run `openlane --smoke-test`.

 ### Other Methods
-You'll need to compile the above tools.
-We're planning to support Conda down the line.
+You'll need to bring your own compiled tools.

 To set up the Python deps, simply type `make venv` to create a virtual environment with all the Python dependencies installed.
 To activate the virtual environment,